Notes on Health & Fitness

 - Foods should be as natural and fresh as possible.
 Locally sourced, organic.

 - Focus on the right kinds of food, not how much.
+The right foods are the foods that allow the body to proper satiety signals.
 Also, eat less frequent.

 - Next to stress, your immune system largely depends on your digestive health and vitamin D levels.